trungleviet-agilityio/backend-training/system-design-learning/reading/become-an-awesome-software-architect/chapter-03-datastore/notes.md

 ## 📖 Summary

-This chapter addresses the fundamental question of system component dependencies and introduces proper datastore architecture patterns that support business logic changes rather than constraining them.
+This chapter addresses the fundamental question of system component dependencies through a team discussion and introduces proper datastore architecture patterns that support business logic changes rather than constraining them.

-### The Dependency Puzzle
+### The Team Discussion: Dependency Puzzle
+- **Scenario:** Team asked to determine dependencies between three components (UI, Business Logic, Datastore)
-- **Question:** Which component depends on which in a three-component system (UI, Business Logic, Datastore)?
+- **Tom's Initial Answer:** UI depends on Business Logic, Business Logic depends on Datastore
-- **Common Misconception:** Business Logic depends on Datastore because "Datastore is hardest to change"
+- **Team's Reasoning:** "Datastore is hardest to change, so Business Logic must depend on it"
+- **The Trap:** Team fell into thinking Datastore should be the most stable component
 - **Correct Answer:** Both UI and Datastore must depend on Business Logic
-- **Reasoning:** Business Logic is the core value-generating component; everything else serves it
+- **Key Insight:** Business Logic is the core value-generating component; everything else serves it

 ### Dependency Definition
 - **Component A depends on Component B** if changes to B may trigger changes to A